Ali-Al-Khuwaja/MasterMind/docs/docs.md

 - character object

-  - It has a create name method .
+  - It stores the name.

 - colors_module